-Application of Queuing Theory to Libararies and Information Centres

-Ranjith Kumar Reddy Illuru Department of Electronics and Communication Engineering, IIT Guwahati, India Roll No:04010234;Email: rkri@iitg.ernet.in

-Abstract - In this paper, the scope of applications of Queuing theory in Library and Information fields has been discussed.
-In particular, counter service example has been discussed and optimum number of counters required is found.
-And also examples related to circulating of books are discussed.

-Key Words: Poisson process, Counter service, Circulation rate.

-I INTRODUCTION

-The theory enables mathematical analysis of several related processes, including arriving at the (back of the) queue, waiting in the queue (essentially a storage process), and being served by the server(s) at the front of the queue.
-The theory permits the derivation and calculation of several performance measures including the average waiting time in the queue or the system, the expected number waiting or receiving service and the probability of encountering the system in certain states, such as empty, full, having an available server or having to wait a certain time to be served.
-Oueuing problem is identified by the presence of group of customers who arrive randomly to receive some service.
+PAPER: BF Application of Queuing Theory to Libraries and Information Centres U H Acharya, and G Ravindran, SQC Unit, Indian Statistical Institute Bangalore-59.
+[In this paper, an attempt has been made to discuss the application of Queuing Theory as applicable to library and information fields.
+Examples related to circulating of books are discussed.
+1. INTRODUCTION Queuing problem is identified by the presence of group of customers who arrive randomly to receive some service.
 The customer, upon arrival may be attended to, immediately or may have to wait until the server is free.
-This methodology is applicable in the field of Business, Industries, Government, Transportation.
-Restaurants and Library etc. Queuing models are basically relevant to service oriented organizations and suggest ways and means to improve the efficiency of the service.

-II.APPLICATIONS IN LIBRARIES

-Queuing theory has wide variety of applications and it is applicable to the following services provided in the library.

-- Circulation of books

-- Counter service

-- Allied services like reprography

-III METHODOLOGY OF APPLICATION

-Data on arrival rate and service time have to be collected for a sustained period to fit a suitable statistical distribution.
+This methodology is applicable in the field of Business, Industries, Government, Transportation, Restaurants, Library etc. Queuing models are basically relevant to service oriented organisations and suggest ways and means to improve the efficiency of the service.
+2. SCOPE OF APPLICATION IN LIBRARIES It is applicable to the following services provided in the Library. -- circulation of books -- counter service -- allied services like reprography 3.
+CHARACTERISTICS OF A QUEUING MODEL A general queuing system is denoted by (a/b/c): (d/e) where a: probability distribution of inter arrival time b: probability distribution of service time c: number of counters in the system d: queue size e: queue discipline Efficiency indices for queuing system are $\rho = \lambda / \mu = \text{traffic density}$ W_q = expected waiting time in queue L_q = expected number of customers in queue Where λ = mean arrival rate and μ = mean service rate.
+The time spent by the customer in the queue is of interest to the decision maker.
+One of the objectives of study of queuing is to find out the optimum service rate and the number of servers (counters) so that, average cost of waiting in queuing system and the cost of service are minimised.
+4. METHODOLOGY OF APPLICATION Data on arrival rate and service time have to be collected for a sustained period to fit a suitable statistical distribution.
 Simulation models can also be used for this purpose.
-Having fitted satisfactory statistical distributions, the next task is to evaluate ρ , Wq and Lq.
+Having fitted satisfactory statistical distributions, the next task is to evaluate ρ , W_q and L_q .
 If these indices are within the specified performance measures, present queuing system is a satisfactory one.
-If not, studies in terms of increasing the number of counters of service and the economics thereof should be carried out.

-IV ILLUSTRATION

-1) Counter service example

-Suppose the service mechanism of the library has one counter for issue/return of books.
-Let us assume the service time is exponential with mean $\mu = 18$ customers/hr.
-The arrival rate of customers (students as well as faculty) at the counter be approximated by Poisson distribution which is a satisfactory model in most cases with arrival rate of one in 6 minutes which means average number of customers arriving is 10/hr.
-Let us calculate the various performance measures:

-$$\rho = \lambda / \mu = 10/18 = 5/9 < 1$$

-which means the 'traffic' is in control.
+If not, studies in terms of increasing the number of counters of service and the economics thereof, should be carried out.
+5. ILLUSTRATION 5.1 Counter Service Example Suppose the service mechanism of the library has one counter for issue/return of books.
+Let us assume the service time is exponential with mean $\mu=20$ customers/hr.
+The arrival rate of customers (students as well as faculty) at the counter be approximated by Poisson distribution which is a satisfactory model in most cases with arrival rate of one in 5 minutes which means average number of customers arriving is 12/hr.
+Let us calculate the various performance measures: $$\rho = \lambda / \mu = 12/20 = 3/5 < 1$$ which means the 'traffic' is in control.